How To Bowl With Long Nails? [Is It Possible To Bowl With Acrylic Nails]

 You could utilize bowling tape to help you.
 Bowling tape can protect your nails and fingers from damage when using the ball, and bowling tape (protective tape) can help with gripping the ball too.

 To protect your nails when bowling, it is important to avoid contact with the nail bed and skin.
 This can be done by using a ball that is the right size for your hand and by using a grip that is not too tight.
-Avoid the more heavier balls, as they’re harder to control down the lanes.
+Avoid the heavier balls, as they’re harder to control down the lanes.

 When you’re not bowling, make sure you’re looking after your nails before bowling matches.
 If they’re natural nails, consider using nail products like a nail strengthening treatment to keep your nails strong.
-Hand cream will keep your nails and cuticles healthy too, as well as being a nice step within your beautiful manicure routine.

 Summary